What is HOSPICE? What is PALLIATIVE CARE?

-It can be confusing to understand the difference between palliative care and hospice.
+It can be confusing to understand the difference between palliative care and hospice care.

 Palliative care focuses on providing relief of pain, symptoms and emotional stress for individuals facing a serious illness.
 A specially-trained team of doctors, nurses, social workers and other specialists work with the patient’s doctor to provide an extra layer of support at home, improving the quality of life for both the patient and the family during treatment.

 To learn more about Palliative Care, click here.